Mitchell McClenaghan: International career

 McClenaghan made his international debut in a T20I against South Africa on 21 December 2012 when New Zealand toured the country.
 He took his maiden T20I wicket of South Africa's opener Richard Levi in the same match and finished with the figures of 1/20 from his three overs.
 He played in all three T20I matches of the series and took a total of 4 wickets in his maiden T20I series.

 McClenaghan made his ODI debut in the same tour against South Africa on 19 January 2013.
 He finished the match with an excellent figures of 4-20 from his ten overs, the best bowling figures by a New Zealand debutant and becoming only the second New Zealander after Dayle Hadlee to take four wickets on ODI debut.
 He played in all three ODI's of the series, finishing with a total of 6 wickets to become the joint highest wicket-taker for New Zealand in that ODI series along with Kane Williamson who also took 6 wickets in the series.

 In May 2013, McClenaghan was named in New Zealand's 15 man ODI squad for the 2013 Champions Trophy.
 He played in New Zealand's all three matches of the tournament and picked up a total of 11 wickets with a best bowling figures of 4-43 and ended the tournament as the second highest wicket-taker after Ravindra Jadeja who took 12 wickets in the tournament.

 On 24 October 2014, against South Africa in the second ODI, McClenaghan became the fastest New Zealander and joint second fastest of all time to reach 50 ODI wickets in terms of matches.
 He achieved the feat in his 23rd ODI match with the wicket of Quinton de Kock.

 Cricket World Cup 2015

-In January 2015, McClenaghan was named in New Zealand's 15 man ODI squad for the 2015 Cricket World Cup.
-But the depth of New Zealand's pace resources only allowed him one match during New Zealand's surge to the final.
-He played his only World Cup match against Bangladesh on 13 March 2015 where he picked up figures of 0-68 from his 8 overs.
+In January 2015, McClenaghan was named in New Zealand's 15 man ODI squad for the 2015 Cricket World Cup, but the depth of New Zealand's pace resources only allowed him one match during New Zealand's surge to the final.
+He played his only World Cup match against Bangladesh on 13 March 2015 where he returned figures of 0-68 from his 8 overs.